Chatbots & Virtual Agents

 Knowledge management takes focus and commitment as with any initiative.
 Organizations that have made an investment in knowledge management realize significant ROI when planned and executed against a business plan.

 Learn more about how knowledge management can transform your self-service in this complementary eBook, The Ultimate Guide for Getting Knowledge Management Right for Self Service.

-Alexandria is a Business Development Representative at EasyVista.
-Although newer to the IT industry, she has experience with ITSM, ITOM & ITAM.
-She currently focuses on building relationships with mid-market to enterprise-level organizations to help improve their ITIL alignment.
-Outside of work, Alexandria loves spending time with family and her dog, and traveling to new places.
+Alexandria Fitzhugh has experience with ITSM, ITOM & ITAM, with a focus on building relationships with mid-market to enterprise-level organizations to help improve their ITIL alignment.
+Outside of work, she loves spending time with family and her dog, and traveling to new places.